Tennessee Valley Authority: Allegations of federal government overreach

 TVA was heralded by New Dealers and the New Deal Coalition not only as a successful economic development program for a depressed area but also as a democratic nation-building effort overseas because of its alleged grassroots inclusiveness as articulated by director David E. Lilienthal.
 However, the TVA was controversial early on, as some believed its creation was an overreach by the federal government.

-Supporters of TVA note that the agency's management of the Tennessee River system without appropriated federal funding saves federal taxpayers millions of dollars annually.
+Supporters of TVA note that the agency's management of the Tennessee River system without appropriated federal funding saves taxpayers millions of dollars annually.
 Opponents, such as Dean Russell in The TVA Idea, in addition to condemning the project as being socialistic, argued that TVA created a "hidden loss" by preventing the creation of "factories and jobs that would have come into existence if the government had allowed the taxpayers to spend their money as they wished".
 Defenders note that TVA remains overwhelmingly popular in Tennessee among conservatives and liberals alike.
 Business historian Thomas McCraw concludes that Roosevelt "rescued the [power] industry from its own abuses" but "he might have done this much with a great deal less agitation and ill will".
-New Dealers hoped to build numerous other federal utility corporations around the country but were defeated by lobbyist and 1940 Republican presidential nominee Wendell Willkie and the conservative coalition in Congress.
+New Dealers hoped to build numerous other federal utility corporations around the country but were defeated by lobbyists and 1940 Republican presidential nominee Wendell Willkie and the conservative coalition in Congress.
 The valley authority model did not replace the limited-purpose water programs of the Bureau of Reclamation and the Army Corps of Engineers.